cotobadesign/cotoba-agent-oss-docs/source/rst/NLU.rst

 | If ``nlu`` is defined as a child element of pattern, it is evaluated for matching the intent of the intent recognition.
 | In the dialog control, the rule base intention interpretation is carried out according to the description of the scenario, and the response is returned according to the result of the evaluation by pattern matching.
 If there is no matching pattern, it performs dialog control using the intent result of advanced intent interpretation.
 | This is to give priority to what the scenario developer describes rather than the result of intent recognition.
-| As an exception, if there is a category in which only wildcards are described as patterns, the matching process is performed after not matching both the scenario description matching and the intent recognition matching.
+| As an exception, if there is a category in the pattern that only describes wildcards, the wildcard-only matching process will be performed after both scenario description matching and intent recognition matching have failed to match.
 | Even if you define nlu for a child element, the contents of the pattern element do the usual pattern evaluation.
-| For nlu element attributes, see :ref:`nlu<pattarn_nlu>` .
+| For nlu element attributes, see :ref:`nlu<pattern_nlu>` .

 .. _nlu_json_example: